 The next day, your swimming pool will look greenish or yellowish, but there’s no need to worry because it is a part of the process.

 The process of we putting in chlorine into the swimming pool is the thing called shock treatment or shocking the swimming pool.

 So, how long after shocking pool can you swim?
 Be patient because the shock treatment is only the second step in cleaning your swimming pool.
 There are still four more steps after the shock treatment, but you can start using it after the fourth step if it’s too much.

 The shock treatment will kill all the bacteria present in your swimming pool and make it safer for you and your loved ones to swim, so never skip this crucial step.

 Using Sodium Carbonate

-Sodium carbonate and alum will help to accumulate the contaminants in your beloved swimming pool, so your pool will be easier to clean up.
+Sodium carbonate (soda ash) and alum will help to accumulate the contaminants in your beloved swimming pool, so your pool will be easier to clean up.
 Contaminants will be bound around the alum, and it can be easily picked up later on.